Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Discussion

 While coders and non-coders may contribute differently to OSS, they perceive success in similar ways.
 Our analyses (Figure~\ref{fig:segmented.analysis}) show that both coders and non-coders often mentioned definitions that relate to the \textit{Interpersonal} dimension.

-Despite this commonality in the definitions of success between coders and non-coders, prior research has shown that they perform different roles and have different career pathways in OSS~\cite{carillo2017makes, trinkenreich2020pathways}.
+Coders and non-coders perform different roles and have different career pathways in OSS~\cite{carillo2017makes, trinkenreich2020pathways}.
 These pathways may include not only code-centric, but also community-centric activities, including advocacy, community building, mentorship, and technical writing.
 These activities are important for projects' sustainability and growth, but are currently not well-recognized.

-Therefore, showing individuals that there are multiple ways to achieve success is important, regardless of their roles.
-To do so, current strategies and metrics to support contributors need to be adapted to consider the multitude of success definitions not only for code-related activities, but also for activities not directly related to code.
+Therefore, showing that there are multiple ways to achieve success is important, regardless of their roles.
+To do so, current strategies and metrics to support contributors need to be adapted to consider the multitude of success definitions to include activities not directly related to code.
 For example, coders gain recognition from having their names in a ``credits'' file or badges in their profiles, but non-coders are commonly overlooked because their activities are harder to quantify~\cite{barcomb2018uncovering}.
-Identifying ways of showing \textsc{Recognition} for non-coders is important too, not only to help them get ``credit" for their work, but also to reflect their expertise.
+Identifying ways of showing \textsc{Recognition} for non-coders is important future work.